alalazu/airscript/README.md

 virtual hosts, mappings etc.

-AirScript can be used interactively using its console which allows you to easily interact with the REST API.
+AirScript can be used interactively using its console which allows you to easily and quickly inspect and adjust an Airlock Gateway configuration using the REST API.
 It can also be used for more complex operations for which a script has previously been created, e.g. migrating an applications configuration from a test to a production environment.